Black-headed python

-The black-headed python (Aspidites melanocephalus) is a species of snake in the Pythonidae (the python family).
+The black-headed python (Aspidites melanocephalus) is a species of snake in the family Pythonidae (the python family).
 The species is endemic to Australia.
-No subspecies are currently recognized.
+There are no subspecies that are recognized as being valid.

 Description

-Adults of A. melanocephalus typically grow to 1.5–2 m in total length (including tail), but can grow to a maximum of 3.5 m.
+Adults of A. melanocephalus typically grow to 1.5–2 m in length (including tail), but can grow to a maximum length of 3.5 m.
 The body is muscular with a flattened profile, while the tail tapers to a thin point.